t-bendet/Minecraft_JS_2D/pseudo.md

 60 minutes

-- [ ] inject to inner html of main on btn click from main(pass on parm)
+- [x] inject to inner html of main on btn click from main(pass on parm)

 20 minutes

 - [ ] data obj

-???

 - [ ] inventory bar
 - [ ] create matrix 10 \* 10
 - [ ] Q: grid template rows in j.s?